xEdziu/KeepMyPassword/README.md

 actionBar.setBackgroundDrawable(colorDrawable);
 ```

-* Checking if App can use permissions and if not - asks for them:
+* Checking if App has permissions and if not - asks for them:

 ```java
 if (ContextCompat.checkSelfPermission(MainActivity.this,